 You can change the displayed count of messages for a mailbox (unread, flagged, …).
 By default, most mailboxes inherit the type of count from the parent mailbox.

 You can change the currently selected mailbox using “Go to Mailbox…” (⌘T).
 This opens a window listing all mailboxes.
 Advanced filtering is supported and your favorite abbreviations for mailboxes are cached.
 Without filtering, the list is sorted such that the most recently used mailbox is at the top.
+Holding down ⌥ when selecting a mailbox opens the mailbox editor.
+Holding down ⇧ opens a new window with the mailbox selected.

 You can move selected messages to any (IMAP) mailbox using “Move to Mailbox…” (⌥⌘T).
 Again, filtering and abbreviations are supported.